bladnman/EmberCLIStarter/README.md

 * `ember server`
 * Visit your app at [http://localhost:4400](http://localhost:4400).

-### ReqPayload (static)

-During local development you will want to be able to load Destro in your browser.
-To do so you need to copy the `/config/reqpayload.temaplate.js` file to `/config/reqpayload.local.js`.
-You will find instructions inside of the template file.

-After this you can restart your local server with `ember server` and then skip passed authorization by going to the url: [http://localhost:4200/profiles](http://localhost:4400/profiles)

 ### options ###
 * --live: use live data (instead of fixtures)